 Women can experience vaginal bleeding, or blood flow from the vagina, for a variety of reasons.
 It can be a normal body function, such as the result of a woman's menstrual cycle.
-Vaginal bleeding can also be of a harmful nature, such as during various problems with the reproductive system.
+It can also be of a harmful nature, such as during various problems with the reproductive system.

 Uterine bleeding during the menstrual cycle is a common physiologic response.
 During menstruation, which usually occurs on a monthly basis, the lining of the uterus breaks down, causing blood to flow through the vagina.
 Most fertile women of a child bearing age, usually starting between the ages of eight and sixteen, will experience such menstrual bleeding every month.

 If the reproductive system experiences hormonal changes or other problems, vaginal bleeding may also occur.
 Uterine or cervical lesions may be causing the bleeding.
-During pregnancy, vaginal bleeding can be common in small amounts.
+During pregnancy, bleeding from the vagina can be common in small amounts.
 This is known as spotting.
 A pregnant woman experiencing heavy vaginal bleeding, however, may be undergoing a complication within her pregnancy and should promptly consult with her doctor.

 Some complications during pregnancy that can cause bleeding include a placenta rupture or abruption, an ectopic pregnancy, or even a miscarriage.
 During the early stages of pregnancy, bleeding can signify a greater chance of miscarriage.
 In later trimesters, a mother may develop placenta previa, a condition in which the placenta covers or partly covers the cervix.
 If this occurs, severe bleeding may result.